Make Beautiful Faux Heirloom Pumpkins for Cheap

 How to paint foam pumpkins to look like heirloom pumpkins:

-First chose a color and have 2-3 variations (shades or tints) of the color.
-You can achieve this by adding white or black to the paint or just grab 2-3 small craft bottles in the same color family.
+First choose a color and have 2-3 variations (shades or tints) of the color.
+You can achieve this by adding white or black to the paint or just grabbing 2-3 small craft bottles in the same color family.
 I’m using a jade heirloom for my example but you can experiment with many different colors!
-Paint a pumpkin to look heirloom in three steps.
+Paint a pumpkin to look like a heirloom in three steps.

 - Paint one coat of a base color if your pumpkin is white or 2-3 coats for an orange pumpkin.
 Mint green is perfect for a jade heirloom look.
 Let dry.